24/7 FREE

 Police procedures used to gather evidence are also open to challenge, with complicated cases providing more potential avenues to raise questions (and doubt) about their investigation.
 Defendants also have the protection guaranteed them by the Canadian Charts of Rights and Freedoms, which protects them from unreasonable searches and other police actions which might constitute a breach of those rights.
 In fact, Charter Rights challenges play a key role in many successful drug case defence strategies.

-Bottom line, criminal trial drug lawyers have numerous defense strategies they can turn to in order to sow doubt on the Crown’s evidence or otherwise disrupt its case.
-Experienced trial lawyers also know how to navigate the legal system to seek out potential favorable outcomes though negotiation with the Crown when it appears to be in their client(s)’ best interests.
+Bottom line, criminal trial drug lawyers have numerous defence strategies they can turn to in order to sow doubt on the Crown’s evidence or otherwise disrupt its case.
+Experienced trial lawyers also know how to navigate the legal system to seek out potential favourable outcomes though negotiation with the Crown when it appears to be in their client(s)’ best interests.

 TURN TO MASS TSANG FOR YOUR DRUG CHARGES DEFENCE